Skip to content

 Your cart is empty

-Whether at the beach, on the balcony or at a desk by the window: UV radiation hits your skin every day.
-The crucial difference between UVA and UVB determines how quickly you tan, whether you get sunburn and how high your long-term risk of skin damage is.
-Here you’ll find a clear explanation, a compact comparison table and concrete protection tips so you can handle UVA and UVB safely.
-Why consistent UV protection is so important in your routine: Sunscreen: the most important step in your skincare routine.
+At the beach, on your balcony, or at your desk by the window: UV radiation hits your skin every day.
+The key difference between UVA and UVB determines how quickly you tan, whether you get sunburned, and how high your long-term risk of skin damage is.
+Here you’ll find a clear explanation, a compact comparison table, and practical protection tips so you can handle UVA and UVB safely.
+Why consistent UV protection matters so much in your routine, and whether a day cream with SPF is enough, is explained here: Day cream with SPF or sunscreen: how to choose.

 Ultraviolet radiation is invisible light with a shorter wavelength than visible light.
-It is divided into three ranges: UVC (100–280 nm, filtered by the atmosphere), UVB (about 280–320 nm) and UVA (320–400 nm).
-UVB has more energy per photon and quickly causes sunburn.
-UVA reaches the Earth in a larger proportion, penetrates deeper into the skin and drives long-term damage such as photoaging.
-For you, UVA and UVB are most relevant because both influence tanning, sunburn, skin cancer risk and vitamin D production.
+It is divided into three ranges: UVC (100–280 nm, blocked by the atmosphere), UVB (about 280–320 nm), and UVA (320–400 nm).
+UVB carries more energy per photon and causes sunburn quickly.
+UVA reaches the earth in a larger proportion, penetrates deeper into the skin, and drives long-term damage such as photoaging.
+For you, UVA and UVB matter most, because both affect tanning, sunburn, skin cancer risk, and vitamin D formation.

-Important for everyday life: UVA passes through ordinary window glass.
-That means even in the office or in the car without appropriate glass or film protection, you are exposed to UVA.
-UVA also causes a quick, often short-lived immediate tan by oxidizing existing melanin.
-Don’t rely on overcast skies or staying indoors—use consistent broad-spectrum protection with strong UVA coverage.
+Important for daily life: UVA passes through ordinary window glass.
+That means even in the office or in the car, unless you have appropriate protective glass or film, you are exposed to UVA.
+UVA also causes a fast, often short-lived immediate tan through oxidation of existing melanin.
+So do not rely on cloudy skies or staying indoors.
+Use broad-spectrum protection with strong UVA coverage consistently.

 UVB rays: acute reactions and vitamin D

-With 280–320 nm, UVB carries more energy per photon, reaches mainly the epidermis and is the primary trigger of sunburn.
-Its intensity varies greatly by season, time of day, latitude and altitude.
-UVB is largely blocked by window glass, but outdoors it’s especially strong around midday and in the summer months.
+UVB, at 280–320 nm, has more energy per photon, mainly reaches the epidermis, and is the main trigger for sunburn.
+Its intensity varies strongly depending on season, time of day, geographic latitude, and altitude.
+UVB is mostly blocked by window glass, but outdoors it is especially intense around midday and during the summer months.

-UVB stimulates melanin production and leads to a delayed, longer-lasting tan.
-At the same time, UVB causes direct DNA damage that raises skin cancer risk if protection is insufficient.
-On the plus side, UVB is relevant for your body’s vitamin D synthesis.
-That’s not a free pass for unprotected sun: short, controlled exposure during moderate UV index times is usually enough, while sunburn should always be avoided.
+UVB stimulates melanin production and leads to the delayed, longer-lasting tan.
+At the same time, UVB causes direct DNA damage, which raises skin cancer risk when protection is inadequate.
+One positive point: UVB is relevant for your body’s own vitamin D synthesis.
+But that is not a free pass for unprotected sun exposure.
+Short, controlled exposure during times of moderate UV index is usually enough, while sunburn should always be avoided.

 Feature UVA UVB